Western Routes bicycle path logo.

 How To Get There

 The Geumgang Bike Path begins (or ends) in Daejeon Metropolitan City.
-Though equipped with subways, intercity bus terminals, and train stations, getting to the start line requires planning and pedaling.
+While Daejeon offers subways, bus terminals, and train stations, none connect directly to the starting point at Daecheong Dam.
+Reaching the start takes some planning—and a bit of pedaling.

 Intercity Bus